MinaChong/FantasyFormulaOne/README.md

 Try Fantasy Formula 1:

-- Choose *3 drivers each*, staying under a fixed budget cap
+- Choose *3 drivers each* to drive for your team
 - Follow along for **weekly races**, from Silverstone to Monza
 - Compete for the ultimate prize, the ***Fantasy Constructor's Championship!***